redsaab900s/IT-1025/Lab7/readme.md

 ## Object Oriented Programming (OOP) and the Shark Class
 ### Attributes:
+In this example of the shark, the attributes are the methods, swim and be awesome.
 ### Methods:
+The methods of the Shark class are 'swim' and 'be awesome'.
 ### Constructor:
+A constructor is a special method of a class or structure in object-oriented programming that initializes a newly created object of that type.
+Whenever an object is created, the constructor is called automatically.
 ### Class vs. Object
+A class describes the contents of the objects that belong to it.
+It describes the variables of the object(s) and defines the operations or methods.
+Object is an element or instance of a class; objects have the behaviors of their class.

 ## Object Oriented Concepts
 ### Instantiated Objects
+To instantiate an object is to create an object.
 ### Inheritance
 ### Encapsulation and Abstraction